lukas-f00/HedgeConnectivityPackage/README.md

 | Other packages | Integrating other packages (i.e. landscapemetrcis) |
 | Tests | Integrating tests (i.e. with testthis()) |

+## Current Bugs and Problem

+At the moment, the examples within the roxygen skeleton of the R scripts don’t fully work, as the SWF data is way too big when clipped to one hexagon.
+But the examples from this readme file work fine.

+## Contribution

 Thank you for using the HedgeConnectivityPackage!
 If you find a bug or want to suggest an improvement, feel free to open an issue or pull request on GitHub.
-Also if you want to contribute towards the package, also feel free to contact me! :)
+Also if you want to contribute towards the package, feel free to contact me! :)